William Saliba

 William Alain André Gabriel Saliba (/fr/; born 24 March 2001) is a French professional footballer who plays as a centre-back for club Arsenal and the France national team.
-Regarded as one of the best centre-backs in the world, he is known for his strength, pace, tackling, and composure.
+Considered one of the best defenders in the world, he is known for his strength, pace, tackling, and composure.
+(Note: Attributed to multiple references:)

-Saliba began his professional career at Saint-Étienne after graduating from the club's youth academy.
-He represented the side during their 2018–19 campaign, who secured UEFA Europa League qualification.

-Saliba joined Arsenal in July 2019 for a reported fee of £27 million.
-After being shipped off in three consecutive loan spells, he returned to Arsenal in 2022, and made his debut on 5 August.
-Saliba scored his first goal for the club shortly after, helping the Gunners to a second-place finish.
-The following season, he played an instrumental role in Arsenal's back line, with the club only conceding 29 goals as Saliba played every minute of their Premier League campaign.

-After being capped 27 times at the youth level for France, Saliba made his senior debut for country on 3 June 2022.
+Saliba began his career in 2018 with Saint-Étienne, helping them qualify for the UEFA Europa League.
+Saliba joined Arsenal in 2019 in a transfer for a reported fee of £27 million.
+After consecutive loan spells with Saint-Étienne, Nice and Marseille between 2019 and 2022, Saliba has become a first-team regular at Arsenal.

+Saliba made his senior debut for France in 2022, and played for the side at the 2022 FIFA World Cup, UEFA Euro 2024 and the 2026 World Cup.

+Early life

+William Alain André Gabriel Saliba was born on 24 March 2001 in Bondy, a commune in the northeastern suburbs of Paris in the department of Seine-Saint-Denis, to a Lebanese father and a Cameroonian mother.
+He began playing football at the age of six for local team AS Bondy, where he was coached by the father of Kylian Mbappé.

 Club career

 Saint-Étienne

-Saliba began playing football at the age of six, coached by the father of Kylian Mbappé.
-He eventually moved south to Saint-Étienne in 2016, and signed his first contract at age 17, in May 2018.
+Saliba began playing for Saint-Étienne in 2016, and signed his first contract at age 17, in May 2018.
 Saliba then made his professional debut on 25 September 2018, featuring in a 3–2 Ligue 1 win over Toulouse.
 He made 13 starting appearances in his first season at Saint-Étienne.

 After signing for Arsenal, Saliba returned to Saint-Étienne on loan for the 2019–20 season.
 He played 17 games for the club across the campaign, helping Saint-Étienne reach the 2020 Coupe de France Final; he missed the match as the loan agreement ended two weeks prior to the final, which was delayed due to the COVID-19 pandemic.

 Although looking to temporarily extend his loan, had Saliba featured, Arsenal reportedly would have been due to pay Saint-Étienne €2.5 million.
-The French club were reportedly reluctant to waive the fee and also requested full control over his training sessions.
+The French club was reportedly reluctant to waive the fee and also requested full control over his training sessions.
 As a result, Saliba returned to Arsenal on 24 July 2020.